Here’s what leaders and teachers say

 Social Studies Teacher

-I have used the “Windows and Mirrors” series in World Geography to teach culture, environment and country comparisons, as well as to analyze stereotypes.
+I have used the video series in World Geography to teach culture, environment and country comparisons, as well as to analyze stereotypes.
 I have used the videos in Humanities to teach about globalization and for Current Events discussions as background on areas of the world that are mentioned in the news such as the Middle East.
 I have even used them as writing prompts for short essays: cultural traits, value of global knowledge and value of world heritage sites.

 The videos have helped students understand the importance of a global education and have given them the background knowledge they need to better understand what is happening in the world.
 The students learn to see beauty and progress in a different way, to question their own assumptions about people in the world, and to understand the value of their own culture.